prateushsharma/prateushsharma/README.md

 ## Hi there 👋
-- 🔭 I’m currently working smart contract auditing and Zero Knowledge proof.
+- 🔭 I’m currently working in Rust projects and Zero Knowledge proof.

 - 🌱 I’m currently learning Ethereum Core, ZeroKnowledge proof ,cryptography
 <!-- - 👯 I’m looking to collaborate on ...